- The yearly fee for private households is CHF 365.

 - In the case of households consisting of more than three adult members, the personal designation of one adult person in the address block is supplemented by the wording "other persons liable for the fee".

-Serafe AG is the new Swiss collection agency for the universal radio and television fee and is a subsidiary of Secon AG, based in Fehraltorf in the canton of Zurich.
-Serafe will be collecting the new household fee from 1 January 2019 on behalf of the Confederation.
-After a public tender procedure, on 10 March 2017 the Federal Department of the Environment, Transport, Energy and Communications (DETEC) awarded Serafe the mandate for the period up to 31 December 2025.
-The company began its preparatory work as early as 1 July 2017.
+SERAFE AG (Serafe) is the Swiss collection agency for the universal radio and television fee and is a subsidiary of Secon AG, based in Fehraltorf in the canton of Zurich.
+SERAFE AG has been collecting the new household fee since 1 January 2019 on behalf of the Confederation.
+After a public tender procedure, on 10 March 2017 the Federal Department of the Environment, Transport, Energy and Communications (DETEC) awarded SERAFE AG the mandate for the period up to 31 December 2025.

 Acquisition of data